DAACS-Research-Consortium/DAACS-Open-Academy/Workshop_2.md

 4. Catalog that object into your data structure.
 Answer the following questions:
    * What worked?
 What didn't work?
 Were you missing attributes you wish you had?
 Did you have attributes you didn't use?
 5. Return to the classroom and share ideas.

+### Exercise 2 (7 min) -- Follow along
+#### We'll demonstrate sorting, filtering, and pivot tables in Google Sheets.
+You can save your own copy to your Google drive and follow the instructions or just follow along with us as walk you through it.